 As for toppings, you could rock a chicken fajita style nacho platter with Greek yogurt, salsa, and guacamole.
 Or you could add a bit of cheddar and barbecue sauce for ultra savory BBQ chicken nachos.

 The photo above actually uses pulled pork in place of chicken.
 If you have a Sam’s Club near you, their Member’s Mark pulled pork is fantastic and a great alternative to rotisserie chicken.
+You could also use my pressure cooker spicy bbq pulled pork or Instant Pot BBQ Chicken.

 Rotisserie Chicken Stir-Fry

-You could substitute rotisserie chicken for the shrimp in my Honey Sriracha Shrimp Fried Cauliflower Rice recipe or plug in your own sauce/seasoning combo to take the recipe a million different ways.
+Plug in your own sauce/seasoning combo to take the recipe a million different ways.
 I use frozen stir-fry vegetables, so it’s super easy.

 Since the rotisserie chicken is already cooked, you’ll want to make sure you add it last so it doesn’t turn to rubber.